 If you are paying substantial sums to a software supplier, ask them how many days training they are going to provide as part of the arrangement.
 On more than one occasion I have come across situations where advisers have been paying hundreds of thousands of pounds a year for a system but that did not include any provision for ongoing training.
 Such an arrangement is never going to get the best outcome for the advice firm, their clients, or the software supplier.
 Even if you’re only playing a few thousand pounds a year for a system it makes sense to have some budget for ongoing training.

 A few software suppliers run customer success teams to make sure that their clients get the best value out of the system.
-This isn’t charity on their part it’s a wise investment to make sure their customers are getting really good return on the investment they make in using the software.
+This isn’t charity on their part it’s a wise investment to make sure their customers are getting a really good return on the investment they make in using the software.
 If they achieve this, customers are rarely ever likely to look elsewhere, conversely if an adviser cannot clearly identify the value they are getting from their software it is time to look for alternative options.

 Changing software suppliers is not something to be entered into lightly.
 Whenever my firm is asked to advise on a potential switch the first thing we encourage firms to do is make sure they are getting all they can out of their existing supplier.
 We frequently come across situations where an advice business is looking to move to a new system which potentially can do things their current software provider cannot, only to find that actually the current system does have the capability they seek but the advice firm either is not aware of it, or has not been trained to use it.

 Moving to a different software supplier will be a major disruption to your business.
 It is only something to do once you have fully exhausted getting the best out of your current system.
-That said, if your current system really isn’t working for you and after concerted effort to get the best out of the current supplier things are no better, it’s time to look elsewhere.
+That said, if your current system really isn’t working for you and after a concerted effort to get the best out of the current supplier things are no better, it’s time to look elsewhere.

 Practice management system today really fall into three main categories.
 These are: